wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-write-effective-okrs/includes/writing-framework.md

 - Are all these Key Results *necessary* to achieve our goal?

-When we think hard, we realize that increasing our social media views is not necessary to meeting our Objective, so let's remove that one.
+When we think hard, we realize that increasing our social media views isn't necessary to meeting our Objective, so let's remove that one.

 - Will accomplishing my Key Results be *sufficient* enough to achieve my Objective?"